Le Pustra: Le Pustra's Kabarett Der Namenlosen

-Babylon Berlin
+Babylon Berlin & Moka Efti Orchestra

-In 2020, Le Pustra made his television debut as Edwina Morell, the mysterious owner of the Luxor nightclub in the award-winning German crime drama Babylon Berlin season 3.
+In 2020, Le Pustra made his television debut as Edwina Morell, a sinister cross-dressing souteneur of the Luxor nightclub in the award-winning German crime drama Babylon Berlin Season 3.
 The character of Edwina was inspired by Le Pustra's Kabarett der Namenlosen theatre show.
-Le Pustra returns as Morell in season 4 and appears as the diabolical host of the Kabarett der Namenlosen, staged at the Moka Efti nightclub.
+In Season 4, Le Pustra returns as Morell, hosting the Kabarett der Namenlosen, staged at the Moka Efti nightclub.
+The scene is reminiscent of Elow's original concept from the 1920s but was written with Le Pustra in mind.

+On the 11th, 12th and 13 September 2023, Le Pustra appeared as a featured soloist in the Babylon Berlin Concert alongside Estonian conductor Kristjan Järvi, singer Max Raabe, actress Meret Becker and composer Johnny Klimek.
+Le Pustra performed the song Heut' Nacht in Peru.
+The concert was broadcast on Germany's Das Erste channel as a TV special on the 1st of October 2023.

+In 2024, Le Pustra's Morell character is mentioned in a collection of essays by Hester Baer and Jill Suzanne Smith, "Babylon Berlin, German Visual Spectacle, and Global Media Culture", published by Bloomsbury USA.
+Jill Suzanne Smith further explores Le Pustra's stage persona in "The Afterlives of Weimar Berlin: Twenty-First-Century Literature, Media, and Visual Culture" published by Camden House Publishing.

+As of May 2023, Le Pustra has been performing regularly with the big band Moka Efti Orchestra as a featured soloist.
+In 2025, Le Pustra participated as a special guest in the show Der Nasse Fisch (“The Wet Fish”), a 13-date German tour, performing alongside actor Benno Fürmann.

-Film and Television appearances
+Other Film and Television Appearances

-In 2014, Le Pustra appeared in Director Shelly Love's incomplete fantasy film The Fallen Circus playing a latex-clad villain and can also be heard on the film's score as a guest musical saw player.
+In 2015, Le Pustra appeared in Director Shelly Love's unfinished fantasy short film The Fallen Circus playing a latex-clad villain and can also be heard on the film's score as a guest musical saw player accompanying The Irrepressibles.
 Le Pustra's costume was designed by Oliver Garcia who have worked on films such as Maleficent and Hugo.

 In October 2017, Le Pustra and the cast of Kabarett der Namenlosen performed "Das lila Lied" for the BBC Four series Tunes for Tyrants: Music and Power with Suzy Klein.

 In 2018, Le Pustra appeared on Anthony Bourdain's Parts Unknown Season 11 (Episode 6) which aired on CNN.

+In 2025, Le Pustra appears in two episodes of the web series Bulletin Berlin, created by British photographer Gavin Evans.